awsdocs/aws-systems-manager-user-guide/doc_source/session-preferences-enable-encryption.md

 1. Select the check box next to **Key Management Service \(KMS\)**\.

 1. Do one of the following:
-   + Choose the button beside **Select an AWS KMS key in my current account**, then select a key from the list\.
+   + Choose the button next to **Select an AWS KMS key in my current account**, then select a key from the list\.

      \-or\-

-     Choose the button beside **Enter a KMS key alias or KMS key ARN**\.
+     Choose the button next to **Enter a KMS key alias or KMS key ARN**\.
 Manually enter an AWS KMS key alias for a key created in your current account, or enter the key ARN for a key in another account\.
 For example:
      + Key alias: `alias/my-kms-key-alias`
      + Key ARN: `arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-12345EXAMPLE`